stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ## Week of November 7
 Social cognition.

-Homework: Exercises on Inference about Inference, also work on project proposals (see below).
+Homework: Exercises on Inference about Inference.

 Readings: